 Baby and Toddler Beach Tent

 Make sure your baby or toddler has a good time at the lake this season with this beach tent.
 There’s no assembly required, and it easily pops up and folds back down.
-It includes a canopy which offers protection from the sun and a shallow wadding pool so they can splash around.
-These 12 sandboxes are worth sticking your toes in to.
+It includes a canopy that offers protection from the sun and a shallow wading pool so they can splash around.

 Mosquito Control: Remove Water Sources